GiveCampUK/GiveCRM/src/GiveCRM.DummyDataGenerator/README.txt

 -  Run it
 - Click one of
   - Generate members.
 The default number of mebers to generate is 10 000.
 This takes about a minute.
 It has been tested to scale OK up to 100 000 members.
   - Load members.
-Load existing mebers from the database
+Load existing members from the database.
+Loading 100 000 mebers takes around 20 seconds.

  - Generate campaign.
 Make a new campaign.